Jason-Staats/up-or-on-the-rocks/README.md

 ### A Time Series Analysis of Restaurant Job Recovery Post-Covid-19

 ## Overview
-The food services and drinking places sector — restaurants, bars, and similar establishments — is one of the most employment-intensive industries in the United States.
+The food services and drinking places sector including restaurants, bars, and similar establishments, is one of the most employment-intensive industries in the United States.
 This project examines monthly employment trends in the sector from January 2016 through March 2026 using data from the U.S. Bureau of Labor Statistics Current Employment Statistics program.
 The central question is straightforward: did the industry fully